 How long it takes to learn Swedish will depend on a number of factors.
 Some of them are individual learning pace in general, previous knowledge of grammar (those with much knowledge tend to progress faster), how much homework the learner is able to do between lessons (faster if more homework), and also if the learner has any particular areas that they find challenging.

-This is in my opinion longer than most people need.
-My fastest student reached level A1 after only 17 hours tuition on Skype!
+The ‘slow’ number is in our opinion longer than most people need.
+It is quite common to be somewhere between fast and medium.
+Our fastest student reached level A1 after only 17 hours tuition on Skype!
 But some students have needed at least double the time.